top of page

 We start all of our camps and classes with fun games and encouragement allowing children to open up at their own individual pace.
 Theatre is an amazing source for allowing children to grow and learn and find their own voice.
 We have had countless parents over the years come back again and again with their child, amazed that their once introverted child that wouldn’t speak to anyone is now standing on a stage, in front of a crowd of strangers, speaking aloud in a strong and confident voice.

 Many of our staff are instructors who have been in our program for many years and have an in-depth understanding of what we strive to accomplish.
-Other positions are filled by local actors and teachers who are professionals that act/teach for a living and have experience instructing children.
+Other positions are filled by local teaching artists and teachers who are professionals that act/teach for a living and have experience instructing children.
 We also have camp aides who are former campers and have participated in many of kidsActing’s camps and classes.

 Our camps and classes are very similar when comparing the methods used for instruction for both.
 Our camps are very condensed versions of our spring and fall classes.
 Our themes and ideas change throughout the semesters and we encourage children to continue to take new classes with us to build strength in their acting abilities as well as confidence in their every day lives.